-- According to Robert Mnookin, Scott Peppet and Andrew Tulumello, what is the difference between empathy and assertiveness?
-Why do many people tend to believe that these are necessarily opposed for negotiation and conflict resolution?
-(For instance, Niccolò Machiavelli seems to suggest these attitudes are in tension with each other.) - 2.
+- 1. Dean Pruitt and Sung Hee Kim discuss four basic strategies for dealing with conflict.
+How would you describe each of these? - 2.
+Explain in your own words Pruitt and Kim's definition of conflict. - 3.
+According to Robert Mnookin, Scott Peppet and Andrew Tulumello, what is the difference between empathy and assertiveness?
+Why do many people tend to believe that these are necessarily opposed for negotiation and conflict resolution? - (For more on this issue, you might look over the optional reading from Niccolò Machiavelli, which seems to suggest these attitudes of empathy and assertiveness are in tension with each other.) - 4.
 Mnookin et al. give about five benefits of empathy for a negotiator.
 What are these benefits?
-If all a person really cares about is his or her own self-interest during a negotiation, would these benefits be compelling enough to make such an egoist cultivate empathy? - 3.
+If all a person really cares about is his or her own self-interest during a negotiation, would these benefits be compelling enough to make such an egoist cultivate empathy? - 5.
 They also give about four benefits of assertiveness?
 What are these?
-Are these benefits compelling enough for an egoist to be assertive? - 4.
-When it comes to the three negotiation styles Mnookin et al. analyze, what are their respective advantages and disadvantages? - 5.
+Are these benefits compelling enough for an egoist to be assertive? - 6.
+When it comes to the three negotiation styles Mnookin et al. analyze, what are their respective advantages and disadvantages? - 7.
 Finally, how do Mnookin et al. justify their claim that empathy and assertiveness are not inherently opposed, and that a good negotiator must be both?